 So, can you freeze nasi goreng?
 Yes, you definitely can.
 The freezing process helps to preserve the flavor and texture of the dish.

-When you want to reheat frozen nasi goreng, you can use a microwave or reheat it on the stove-top by stir-frying it briefly until it is heated through.
-This will help to revive the flavors and bring back its deliciousness.
+When you want to reheat frozen nasi goreng, you can use a microwave or reheat it on the stovetop by stir-frying it briefly until it is heated through.
+This will help to revive the flavors and bring back their deliciousness.

 Credit: www.recipetineats.com